 Coutinho Family Collection [1899-2000]

 Francisco Coutinho was a Portuguese immigrant who built a life for his family in the United States.
-He was born on June 6, 1874 in São Vicente on the island of Cabo Verde.
-His parents were João Coutinho and Julia Maria Alves Coutinho.
-Although he was born on an island, he grew up on the mainland in Lisbon, Portugal.
-He decided to first visit the United States in June of 1898, when he was 24 years old.
-He arrived in Brooklyn, New York City, where he stayed for a few years before moving to Massachusetts in January of 1900.
-He eventually settled in the North End of Boston and worked jobs as a steamship water tender and restaurant keeper.
+He was born on June 6, 1874 on the island of São Vicente in Cabo Verde.
+Francisco's parents were João Coutinho and Brigida Coutinho.
+Although he was born on an island, he lived his later life on the mainland in Lisbon, Portugal.
+He decided to first visit the United States in June of 1898, when he was twenty-four years old.
+He arrived in Brooklyn, New York, where he stayed for a few years before moving to Massachusetts in January of 1900.
+He eventually settled in the North End of Boston, purchased a home and worked as a steamship technician and entrepreneur.

-Francisco Coutinho became naturalized in 1908 and was able to make multiple visits back to Portugal to visit his family.
-It was on one of these visits that he met his future wife, Emilia.
-Emilia Ferrão was born in Portugal on June 27, 1882 to Anselmo da Silva Ferrão and Maria Rita Nunes.
-She spent most of her adult life working various jobs, including time spent as a housemaid in 1906 and as a shop attendant at Grandes Armazens do Chiado, both in Lisbon.
+Francisco Coutinho became naturalized in 1908 and was able to make multiple trips back to Portugal to visit his family.
+It was on one of these excursions that he met his future wife, Emilia.
+Emilia Nunes Ferrão was born in Portugal on June 27, 1882 to Anselmo da Silva Ferrão and Maria Rita Nunes.
+She spent most of her early adult life working as a shop attendant at Grandes Armazens do Chiado in Lisbon.

-Francisco and Emilia Coutinho had one son, named Manuel Nunes Coutinho, born on June 6, 1913.
-The family immigrated to the United States and settled in East Boston at 5 Harve Street.
-In 1917, Francisco’s younger brother, Manuel Coutinho, also immigrated to the United States.
+Francisco and Emilia Coutinho married in 1908 and had one son, named Manuel Nunes Coutinho, born on June 6, 1913.
+The family immigrated to the United States and settled in East Boston at 5 Harve Street where Francisco had resided since 1910.
+In 1917, Francisco’s younger brother, also named Manuel Coutinho, immigrated to the United States.
 Manuel, who was born on December 24, 1883, first traveled through Buenos Aires before arriving in Brooklyn, New York.
 He went to stay with his brother in Boston before finding his own residence at 268 Commercial Street.
-He declared his intention to become an American citizen in 1919 while he worked as a lodging house keeper and fireman.
+He declared his intention to become an American citizen in 1919 while he worked as a lodging-house manager and fireman.